-The 2015 Notes, 2016 Notes, 2018 Notes, 2019 Notes, and 2021 Notes (collectively, the "Senior Notes") are uncollateralized obligations and rank equally in right of payment with each of the Senior Notes and the obligations under our credit agreement.
+The 2016 Notes, 2018 Notes, 2019 Notes, 2021 Notes, 2022 Notes and 2025 Notes, or collectively, the Senior Notes, are uncollateralized obligations and rank equally in right of payment with each of the Senior Notes and the obligations under our credit agreement.
 The Senior Notes are subject to representations, warranties, covenants and events of default.
 The master note purchase agreement contains cross-defaults if we default on the credit agreement or certain other debt.
 The master note purchase agreement requires that we maintain specified quarterly leverage and interest coverage ratios.
 The required leverage ratio cannot exceed 3.75x total debt to EBITDA.
 The required interest coverage ratio must be at least 2.75x total interest expense to EBIT.
-As of December 31, 2014 and 2013, our leverage ratio was 2.67x and 3.08x, respectively.
-As of December 31, 2014 and 2013, our interest coverage ratio was 7.94x and 6.33x, respectively.
+As of December 31, 2015 and 2014, our leverage ratio was 2.88x and 2.67x, respectively.
+As of December 31, 2015 and 2014, our interest coverage ratio was 7.88x and 7.94x, respectively.
 We expect to be in compliance with all applicable covenants under the Senior Notes for the next 12 months.

 Upon the occurrence of an event of default, payment of the Senior Notes may be accelerated by the holders of the respective notes.
 The Senior Notes may also be prepaid at any time in whole or from time to time in any part (not less than 5% of the thenoutstanding principal amount) by us at par plus a make-whole amount determined in respect of the remaining scheduled interest payments on the Senior Notes, using a discount rate of the then current market standard for United States treasury bills plus 0.50%.
-In addition, we will be required to offer to prepay the Senior Notes upon certain changes in control.
+In addition, we will be required to offer to prepay the Senior Notes upon certain changes in control as defined in the master note purchase agreement, including of Waste Connections as a result of the consummation of the Merger.

 We may issue additional series of senior uncollateralized notes, including floating rate notes, pursuant to the terms and conditions of the master note purchase agreement, as amended, provided that the purchasers of the Senior Notes shall not have any obligation to purchase any additional notes issued pursuant to the master note purchase agreement and the aggregate principal amount of the outstanding notes and any additional notes issued pursuant to the master note purchase agreement shall not exceed \$1.25 billion.
-We currently have \$600 million of notes outstanding under the master note purchase agreement.
+We currently have \$900 million of notes outstanding under the master note purchase agreement.